Amice13/xlsx-template-browser/README.md

 On-the-fly generation of .xlsx (Excel) files directly within the browser using templates constructed in Excel.

+This library utilizes the native browser DOMParser and XMLSerializer for XML manipulation, resulting in fewer dependencies and a smaller bundle size compared to other similar projects.

 The basic principle is this: You create a template in Excel.
 This can be formatted as you wish, contain formulae etc. In this file, you put placeholders using a specific syntax (see below).
 In code, you build a map of placeholders